super-bunny/json-anonymizer/README.md

 # json-anonymizer
-Anonymize JSON by replacing content by random values
+Anonymize JSON by replacing content with random values